Explore Results for the

-In 2018, the National Assessment of Educational Progress (NAEP) administered the civics assessment to a nationally representative sample of eighth-grade students.
-The civics assessment was delivered on digital devices for the first time in 2018, as well as on conventional paper and pencil formats.
-It assessed students’ knowledge and skills in democratic citizenship, government, and American constitutional democracy.
+In 2022, the National Assessment of Educational Progress (NAEP) civics assessment was administered to a nationally representative sample of eighth-grade students.
+The assessment measured students’ knowledge and skills in democratic citizenship, government, and American constitutional democracy.
 Students also answered survey questions about their opportunities to learn and their engagement with civics in and outside of school.

-In 2018, the average civics score for eighth-grade students was not significantly different from 2014.
-The 2018 average score was 3 points higher than that in 1998, the first assessment year.
+In 2022, the average civics score for eighth-grade students was 2 points lower compared to 2018.
+The 2022 average score was not significantly different compared to 1998, the first civics assessment year.
+Download a summary of the 2022 civics assessment results.

 Detailed Civics Assessment Results